chuckcscccl/rustlr/chapter4.md

     falsecase: LBox<Expr>,
   }
   ```
 The AST generator always creates a [LBox][2] for each non-terminal field.
-The
+Unit typed values are not included in the struct unless given an explicit label.
-struct may be empty if all right-hand-side symbols of the single production
+The struct may be empty if all right-hand-side symbols of the single production
-rules are associated with the unit type.
+rule are associated with the unit type and do not have labels.

 Although the generated parser may not be very readable, rustlr also generated semantic actions that create instances of these AST types.
 For example, the rule `Expr:Plus --> Expr + Expr` will have semantic action equivalent to one created from: